|

 The woods, Lytham Hall, in February 1944.

-Conifer saplings have been planted—grown in the Australian pine, with a
+Conifer saplings have been planted—grown in the Australian

-worked up in the estate workshops at Lytham, where some thirty men are kept in constant
+and is worked up in the estate workshops at Lytham, where some thirty men are kept in constant

 employment, including sawyers, carpenters, joiners, masons and painters, under the supervision